Communities

 I strongly recommend you don't do this.
 The LDAP server has to do it all anyway when you register the...

-EJP‭ wrote over 2 years ago
+EJP‭ wrote almost 3 years ago

 I strongly recommend you don't do this.
 The LDAP server has to do it all anyway when you register the user after passing your own code, and you can never have a guarantee that your own code exactly matches the LDAP server's tests.
 And merely passing a syntax check locally still allows plenty of other possible failures, such as duplicate username for a start.
 There's no value in having two levels of checking.